Garden Waste - Brown Bins

 1. Sign up to our fortnightly collection service.
 There is a small annual fee and a one-off charge for the 240lt brown wheelie bin – if you are friendly with a neighbour, why not consider sharing a bin and sharing the annual cost accordingly.
 You can order a new Garden Bin online now.
 Alternatively, you can call our Customer Services on 01322 343290 who will be able to take payment and arrange this for you.

 2. Composting at home – the most environmentally friendly and cost effective way to recycle your garden waste.
 You can buy a compost bin or even build your own!
 There are no further charges once you have your bin and you can incorporate some food waste too.
-Visit the http://www.getcomposting.com/ site for more details.
+You find out more details about composting here.

 Our service explained